xapian/xapian-gsoc-proposal/proposal.rst

 * Week 2 and 3 from June 3rd to June 16th
 	Implementing the libarchive library for reading zip file formats.
 Testing and documentation along.
 (This phase may take a longer time than expected as this is the beginning of coding)

+					 ----- Phase 1 Evaluation -----

-* Week 4 from June 17th to June 23rd
+* Week 5 from June 17th to June 23rd
 	Implementing the libpoppler library for reading zip file formats.
 Testing and documentation along.
 Getting libarchive and libpoppler to work before Phase I evaluation will be my main goal.

-					 ----- Phase 1 Evaluation -----

-* Week 5 and 6 from June 24th to July 7th
+* Week 6 and 7 from June 24th to July 7th
 	Implementing the DjVuLibre library for reading DjVu format.
 Testing and documentation along.

-* Week 7 from July 8th to July 14th
+* Week 8 from July 8th to July 14th
 	Although the libarchive would be able to read the AbiWord files, the extent of AbiWord is large.
 Hence, I would like to implement the library libabw in case the library crashes.
 This week can be devoted to it.
 Testing and documentation all along.

+					 ----- Phase 2 Evaluation -----

-* Week 8 from July 15th-July 21st
+* Week 9 from July 15th-July 21st
 	Implementing other libraries which are available after discussing with mentors.
 The overall number of libraries to be implemented can be less than the available but I think we could focus on the file formats which are used more than others.

-					 ----- Phase 2 Evaluation -----

-* Week 9 from July 22nd to July 28th
+* Week 10 from July 22nd to July 28th
 	Continue implementing other libraries.

-* Week 10 and 11 from July 29th to August 11th
+* Week 11 and 12 from August 5th to August 18th
-	Buffer period: Can be used if any of the previous work is lagged and shifted .Else continue implementing other libraries.
+	Buffer period: Can be used if any of the previous work is lagged and shifted.
+Else continue implementing other libraries.
+Start with the final testing documentation.

-* Week 12 from August 12th - August 18th
-	Again this period can be used as a buffer period.
-Final testing and documentation and reviews on the documentation.

 * Week 13 from August 19th - August 26th
-	Finishing all the remaining tasks (probably testing and documentation) and preparing final report.
+	Finishing all the remaining tasks along with final testing and documentation.
+Preparing final report.

 					 ----- Phase 3 Evaluation -----